Scure21/TheNameGame/README.md

 This is my version of the Name Game.
 A fun way to get to know you future possible co-workers at WillowTree.
 While getting to know your co-workers you get to train your brain! specifically you train your short term memory.

 ## How does this game help my STM?
 It provides 4 different rounds where you get to look at some pictures with faces and corresponding names of your future co-workers for 20 seconds.
-After that, the names disappear and the images are relocated in th screen, this way you can't just associate a certain location of the screen with a name but you have to actually remember people faces.
+After that, the names disappear and the images are relocated in th screen, this way you can't just associate a certain location of the screen with a name, instead you have to actually remember people faces.

 There are 3 normal rounds.
 If you guess correctly you rearn 50 points, if you don't, well no points earned!
 The 4th round is a the hardest one! roughly 90% of your future co-workers are named Mat(t).
 In this round only people whose name starts with Mat(t) will be displayed, if you guess correctly you get 200 points.